 Proprietary Funds create a record and account for transactions in government-related activities.
 The District's financial reporting structure is fund-based.
 A fund is a separate, self-balancing set of accounts used to account for segregated resources for specific purposes to follow particular regulations, restrictions, or limitations.
 There are two types of proprietary funds - enterprise funds and internal service funds.
 An enterprise fund is to account for an activity for which external users are charged a subsequent fee against goods and services.
 An internal service fund accounts for activities that provide goods and services to other funds.
 Both fund types use the same Generally Accepted Accounting Principles (GAAP), comparable to the private sector.
-As required by GAAP, the District's Water Fund uses the full accrual basis accounting, which recognizes revenues in the accounting period in which they are earned and expenses in the accounting period in which the liability is incurred.
+As required by GAAP, the District's Water Fund uses the full accrual basis accounting, which recognizes revenues in the accounting period in which the liability is incurred.
 Unbilled water utility revenues accrue at year-end.
 A full accrual basis accounting recognizes the economic effect of events that impact an entity during the accounting period, regardless of whether cash was received or spent.